Current as of October 2024 | Download print version (in PDF)

 1) Association: An association is a self-governed and voluntary organization formed by at least two persons for one or more non-profit purposes set forth in its founding documents and charter.
 An association acquires legal personality by registering its articles of incorporation and statutes with a notary in charge of the legal entity public register office, and paying a small fee (Civil Code Law 10.406/2002, Article 45; Law 6.015/1973 Article 120).
 Following the acquisition of legal personality, associations must register before the Federal Revenue.

 2) Private Foundation: Often referred to simply as a “foundation,” a private foundation is a not-for-profit private legal entity with an endowment.
-According to Brazilian legal doctrine, a foundation is defined as a collection of assets to which legal personality is granted by an operative law and that is devoted to public interest purposes (though, as discussed below, only certain public interest purposes qualify).
+According to Brazilian legal doctrine, a foundation is defined as a collection of assets to which legal personality is granted by a relevant law and that is devoted to specific public interest purposes.
 The foundation’s goals are recorded in a written declaration, which must be registered with a public notary.

 The Civil Code requires a foundation to have sufficient assets to achieve its purposes (Civil Code Article 63).
-To be established, the founder (Instituidor) must submit to the Attorney General’s Office (Ministério Público) the draft deed of incorporation (escritura pública de constituição), statutes, and information about the assets that will form the endowment.
-Upon receiving the Attorney General’s approval, the founders must register their founding documents in the proper public register office (Civil Code Articles 62-69; Law 6.015/73 Article 120).
-The Attorney General’s Office has oversight authority over the administration of registered foundations (Civil Code Article 66).
+To be established, the founder (Instituidor) must submit to the Public Prosecution Office (Ministério Público) the draft deed of incorporation (escritura pública de constituição), statutes, and information about the assets that will form the endowment.
+Upon receiving approval from the Public Prosecution Office, the founders must register their founding documents in the proper public register office (Civil Code Articles 62-69; Law 6.015/73 Article 120).
+The Public Prosecution Office has oversight authority over the administration of registered foundations (Civil Code Article 66).

 B. Special Designations